SaraVieira/fiddly/Readme.md

 This is not needed for anything without children like images or `<br>` tags.

 You can see the issue regarding showdown [here](https://github.com/showdownjs/showdown/issues/178)

+## Images

+Any images linked in your markdown that are local will be copied to your public folder.
+If some image is not found it will be ignored.

 ## Github Corner